Skip to main content

 • 1Dun & Bradstreet.
 “Bacon Signs, Inc.” D&B Business Directory. www.dnb.com/business-directo...ancials-anchor

-This page titled 1.1: Why It Matters is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Why It Matters is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?